 Debt collection & negotiation.
 Neither side of this equation (attempting to collect or struggling to pay a debt arguably owed) is an enjoyable position to be in.
 It’s extremely frustrating to not be paid what you are owed and when you are owed, which is then compounded by the resources you devote to attempting to collect.
 Sometimes all it takes is a few phone calls or letters from your attorney to motivate the debtor to honor the debt.
 Of course, being the target of debt collection is incredibly stressful.
 Every business owner or manager, at some point, faces debt collection issues or even lawsuits.
 The worst thing to do is to ignore the situation, hoping that it magically resolves itself and goes away.
 Take action and protect your business’ rights and its future.

 Employment & Independent Contractor Agreements.
-A properly written contract is an absolute must for any wise businessperson.
+A properly written contract is an absolute must for any wise business person.
 Also, the IRS has cracked down in recent years as to workers who are improperly classified as independent contractors, leading to severe tax and financial consequences for many businesses and business owners.
-You need an attorney who understands these issues, can advise you on them, and can ensure that your written contracts are legally binding.
+You need an attorney who understands these issues, can advise you on them and can ensure that your written contracts are legally binding.

 Non-compete, non-disclosure (confidentiality), non-disparagement, & non-solicitation agreements.
 These types of agreements all fall within the arena of protecting your business’ products, trade secrets and intellectual property, reputation, and client base.
-It’s shocking how easily your efforts to build the business up can be defeated by a former employee or other person with confidential information who decides to use that information against you, or at least in a self-serving manner which may also hurt your business.
+It’s shocking how easily your efforts to build the business up can be defeated by a former employee or another person with confidential information who decides to use that information against you, or at least in a self-serving manner which may also hurt your business.

 Marketing agreements.
 The truth is that marketing makes the business world go around.
 In this day and age of online marketing, SEO (search engine optimization), use of international companies, email marketing campaigns and the like, fly-by-night marketing companies have become common.
 A properly written marketing agreement will assist in your efforts to ensure that the marketing company you contract with will act in compliance, will do what it is paid to do, and will not abuse the confidential information it may be privy to.